Flameblaade/sti-ppc.semi-automated-sched-system/README.md

-# Web-Based Automated Scheduling System with Custom Timetable
+# Web-Based Scheduling System with Custom Timetable

 This project implements a web-based scheduling system with secure user authentication featuring email-based two-factor authentication and role-based access control.